pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 ```
 Indeed, 3 is at the 4'th index of the left array.

 Another interesting tidbit is that operators (and functions in general) generalize to arrays of arbitrary dimensions.
-This is known as rank polymorphism In fact, we've already seen this in the first example program, where we used `*` to exponentiate an entire array.
+This is known as rank polymorphism.
+In fact, we've already seen this in the first example program, where we used `*` to exponentiate an entire array.
 Let's show a few more examples of this using perhaps the simplest operator of all, addition:

 ```
       1 + 5